Crypto137/MHServerEmu/docs/GameData/Calligraphy.md

 The magic string defines what format is used in the file.
 The version depends on the game version: game versions 1.9-1.17 used Calligraphy version 10, and all later game versions starting with 1.18 released on January 24th 2014 use Calligraphy version 11.

-All strings in Calligraphy files are fixed-length ASCII strings with the length encoded in a 16-bit value preceding the text:
+All strings in Calligraphy files are fixed-length UTF-8 strings with the length encoded in a 16-bit value preceding the text:

 ```csharp
 ushort StringLength;